KiwiSingh/Cards-Against-TV/README.md

 ### From source

 1. Create a new tvOS SwiftUI app in Xcode.
-2. Download `cah-all-compact.json` and add it to your project (ensure “Copy items if needed” and target membership are checked).
+2. Clone the GitHub repo and add `cah-all-compact.json` to your project (ensure “Copy items if needed” and target membership are checked).
 3. Replace the default app entry point with the provided `Cards_Against_TVApp.swift`.
 4. Set up the app icon using the included image assets: